HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/VideoVista/README.md

 When evaluating the Relation Reasoning-Image task, you also need to download [relation images](https://huggingface.co/datasets/Uni-MoE/VideoVista/blob/main/relation_images.zip) to obtain the queried images.

-During evaluation, you can add a Model_Answer attribute to the original VideoVista.json file to store the model's prediction results, and then use the [evaluation code](https://github.com/HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/blob/master/VideoVista/evaluation/evaluation_videovista.py) in the evaluation directory for assessment.
+During evaluation, you can add a Model_Answer attribute to the original VideoVista.json file to store the model's prediction results, and then use the [evaluation code](https://github.com/HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/blob/master/VideoVista/evaluation/evaluation_videovista.py) in the evaluation directory.

 For Chinese users experiencing slow download speeds with Hugging Face, you can use [HF-Mirror](https://hf-mirror.com/) to speed up downloads.